pingcap/docs/develop/dev-guide-build-cluster-in-cloud.md

 ---
 title: Build a TiDB Cluster in TiDB Cloud (DevTier)
-summary: Learn about how to build a TiDB Cluster in TiDB Cloud (DevTier) and connect to a TiDB Cloud cluster.
+summary: Learn how to build a TiDB Cluster in TiDB Cloud (DevTier) and connect to a TiDB Cloud cluster.
 ---

 <!-- markdownlint-disable MD029 -->